cameronmathis/Pong/README.md

 * Visuals created
 * Score displayed

-Work-in-progress:
+Future-features:
-* Paddles move to key press
+* Paddles more naturally
+* Both paddles can move at a time
+* Single player mode

 ## Status
-Project is: _in progess_
+Project is: _finsished_

 ## Language details
 Language used: C++